Fumadocs

 @import 'fumadocs-ui/css/preset.css';

-It doesn't come with a default font, you may choose one from next/font
+It doesn't come with a default font, you may choose one from next/font.

 Layout

-file to put the shared options for our layouts.
+Create a app/layout.config.tsx file to put the shared options for our layouts.

 import { BaseLayoutProps } from 'fumadocs-ui/layouts/shared';